n4j1Br4ch1D/postcss-obfuscator/README.md

 ### Destination folder?

-Its Better to keep your source files as they are for easy development.
-Consider specifing another folder for build, if you choose your build directory to be same as source directory you will be replaced and you will loose your orginal files.
+It's better to keep your source files as they are for easy development.
+Consider specifying another folder for the build, if you choose your build directory to be the same as the source directory you will be replaced and you will lose your original files.

 ### Use indicators?

-As mentioned this plugin uses Regex to replace all apperances of classes & ids on files with extension you specify (be it html, cs, js, ...).
+As mentioned this plugin uses Regex to replace all appearances of classes & ids on files with extensions you specify (be it html, cs, js, ...).
-Generally if your classes names are unique and avoids reserved keywords, then you got nothing to worry about, otherwise, we got you covered just use the indicator option
+Generally, if your classes names are unique and avoid reserved keywords, then you got nothing to worry about, otherwise, we got you covered just use the `indicator` option

 ```js
 indicator: "@",